-"Whenever I now visit the Tuna Canyon Detention Center site and stand under the surviving oaks, I can easily recall my father's stories and visualize as well as emotionally feel what occurred in 1942,"
+"Whenever I now visit the Tuna Canyon Detention Center site and stand under the surviving oaks, I can easily recall my father's stories and visualize as well as emotionally feel what occurred in 1942," said Endo.
+"The buildings are gone, having been replaced by a golf course.
+But what matters is not what is currently on this site.
+What matters is what once happened there."
 Different committees are working to recreate life at Tuna Canyon.
 Yoko Mansfield and Noriko Murata are translating Sasabune Sasaki's diary chapter by chapter.
 He was among the first to arrive in Tuna Canyon.

-In addition, June Aochi Berk has been interviewing descendants at the Japanese American National Museum in Los Angeles, Calif.
+An overlay of Tuna Canyon from L.A.
+City archives In addition, June Aochi Berk has been interviewing descendants at the Japanese American National Museum in Los Angeles, Calif.
 Her passion has led to typing transcripts of each child or grandchild that she has contacted.
 She is still seeking more stories; but interviews are becoming increasingly difficult, as she is encountering an aging community and faded memories.
 Overall, Project Director Kanji Sahara promises that the Tuna Canyon traveling exhibit will be an experience that speaks to all.
 Please contact the Tuna Canyon Detention Station Coalition if you have any artifacts, art work or documents from the Tuna Canyon period of your loved one's incarceration during World War II.
 Families interested in learning more or if you would like to help with the efforts to support a museum, please contact Nancy Oda at remembertunacanyon@gmail.com.
 NOV.
 2: 'NEVER GIVE UP!
 MINORU YASUI AND THE FIGHT FOR JUSTICE'